 From their website, ‘Te Wairoa was established by the Christian missionary in 1848 as a model village, however, Te Wairoa survived for fewer than 40 years before it, and the nearby Pink and White Terraces were obliterated by the eruption of Mt Tarawera.’

 At the entry, the kids were given the first clue of the Treasure Hunt from Margaret.
-They didn’t even see the museum, so eager to finish it.
-We started by the inside museum, which is very informative and has a little part for the kids.
+They didn’t even see the inside of the museum, just skipped from clue to clue, so eager to finish it.

 Then we got to the outside part of the museum, full of the half-buried houses.
-It’s a 12 acres of archeological site.
+It’s 12 acres of the archeological site.
 They dug out the entrance of the houses, now people can enter them.
 It’s pretty cool to see how deep they ended up buried.

 The place is great.
 I thought it would be morbid, gloomy and dark but it isn’t.
 Not even close.
 Especially the outside part of it is very well thought of, informative and beautiful.

-We met a cute little fantail (an NZ bird with a tail that resembles a hand fan, the one from the photo below) and it kept on flying around us, so adorable!
+We met a cute little fantail (an NZ bird with a tail that resembles a hand fan, the one from the photo above) and it kept on flying around us, so adorable!
 It stayed with us for around 30 minutes.

 There’s a route to follow at the outside part, with clear signs.
 It’s a very easy, flat, and pleasant walk, it should take around 40 minutes to go all the way.
 As a bonus, there’s the Wairere Waterfall Trail.
-It takes around 20 minutes and it’s not that easy: it was muddy, slippery and full of steep stairs.
+It takes around 20 more minutes and it’s not that easy: it was muddy, slippery and full of steep stairs.

 At the river, we saw many rainbow trouts and it was a lot of fun finding them.
 Coral loved it.

-To finish, we had hot chocolate for the kids, coffee for Angelo and a tea for me on the outside area of the café.
+To finish, we had hot chocolate for the kids, coffee for Angelo and a tea for me in the outside area of the café.
 It’s covered, so we were sheltered from the rain – that was pouring by that time.
 We had a lovely afternoon at The Buried Village of Te Wairoa.
 We highly recommend it.
 It surprised every one of us, in good ways.